 The Pig hotels are a collection of a half-dozen hotels spread over England’s South, of which the Pig in Brockenhurst is the original incarnation.
 Self-styled ‘restaurants with rooms’, the ethos at the Pig hotels is all about the food.
 So while the hotels themselves are plush, slightly rustic somewhat quirky affairs, and deservedly popular in their own right, it is without a doubt the restaurants that really steal the show.

-Having just arrived at The Pig Brockenhurst for our lunch reservation, we take a moment to have a quick browse around the manor house.
+Having just arrived at The Pig Brockenhurst after a visit to New Forest's stunning Bolderwood Deer Sanctuary, we take a moment to have a quick browse around the manor house before sitting down for our lunch reservation.
 The feel in the common areas of the hotel is tasteful – heavy wood paneling, comfy rugs underfoot and leather-and-velvet furnishings, the odd wild boar adorning the walls – the atmosphere positively exudes country swish.

 Next we’re shown to our table in the Pig restaurant, and here the vibe is a bit different.
 Floor-to-ceiling windows look out over the hotel’s terraced lawns, and together with a glass-paneled ceiling overhead the restaurant is a bright light-filled place.
 The overall feeling is a bit like being seated in a glasshouse.